YueLiPicasso/OCanrenTutorial/DefineTypes/weekdays/README.md

  the _make_ utility recompiles only upon upddates of any prerequisite (See [GNU make](https://www.gnu.org/software/make/manual/)), but not upon updates of the Makefile itself.
-In response we could simply do some null modifacation of the source code, such as typing a space and then deleting it and saving the file, and run `make` again.
+In response we could simply do some null modification of the source code, such as typing a space and then deleting it and saving the file, and run `make` again.

 The terminal would lay bare all the semantical cannotations of this `@type` line, which we